The Instagram Experience in 2024

 I use photography as a form of meditation.
 It is an accompaniment to exploring new and familiar places.
 It requires a keen eye and a fresh perspective.
 For me, photography is about the process, the experience.
 The actual images are a byproduct.

-Instagram is fine.
-But don't take it too seriously.
+Instagram is fine but don't take it too seriously.

 Thanks for reading this far.
 If you found this story helpful, please consider buying me a coffee.
 It would mean so much. 😊